insapathogenomics/ReporTree/README.md

 - metadata_w_partitions.tsv - initial metadata information with additional columns comprising information on the genetic clusters at different partitions

-_TIP: Users can interactively visualize and explore the ReporTree derived clusters by uploading this metadata_w_partitions.tsv table together with either the original newick tree (e.g. rooted SNP-scaled tree) or the dendrogram resulting from hierarchical clustering at [auspice.us](https://auspice.us) or the allele profile matrix (cg/wgMLST data) using [GrapeTree](https://github.com/achtman-lab/GrapeTree).
-With these tools your dataset is visualised client-side in the browser._
+_TIP: Users can interactively visualize and explore the ReporTree derived clusters by uploading this metadata_w_partitions.tsv table together with either the original newick tree (e.g. rooted SNP-scaled tree) or the dendrogram resulting from hierarchical clustering at [auspice.us](https://auspice.us) or the MST resulting from GrapeTree at [GrapeTree](https://github.com/achtman-lab/GrapeTree).
+With these tools your dataset is visualised from the client-side in the browser._

 - partitions_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for the derived genetic clusters present in partitions.tsv (note: singletons are not reported in this file but indicated in metadata_w_partitions.tsv)
 - variable_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for any (and as many) grouping variable present in metadata_w_partitions.tsv (such as, clade, lineage, ST, vaccination status, etc.)
-- partitions.tsv - genetic clusters obtained for each user-selected partition threshold (only generated when a newick file or an allele matrix is provided)
+- partitions.tsv - genetic clusters obtained for each user-selected partition threshold
 - freq_matrix.tsv - frequencies of grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)
 - count_matrix.tsv - counts of a grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)
 - metrics.tsv - metrics resulting from the cluster congruence analysis, with indication of the Adjusted Wallace and the Ajusted Rand coefficients for each comparison of subsequent partitions, and the Simpson's Index of Diversity for each partition.